simann/electron-desktop-capture/README.md

 [![Everything Is AWESOME](https://img.youtube.com/vi/3yqDxhR2XxE/0.jpg)](https://www.youtube.com/watch?v=3yqDxhR2XxE)

-The projet in the video used an old electron version thus the shown code wont work without further adjustments.
+The project in the video used an old electron version thus the shown code wont work without further adjustments.
 I decided to rebuild the project with the current electron (electron 20.0.3).

 The following video has been recorded with the app: